Gretchen Ritter

-Gretchen Ritter is an American political scientist and academic administrator and who was most recently vice chancellor, provost, and chief academic officer of Syracuse University.
-She was previously the executive dean and vice provost of Ohio State University's College of Arts and Sciences and the Harold Tanner Dean of Arts and Sciences at Cornell University.
-She currently serves as Vice President for Civic Engagement and Education at Syracuse University.
+Gretchen Ritter is an American political scientist and academic administrator who currently serves as the executive vice president and provost at the University of Minnesota.
+She was previously a vice chancellor, provost, and vice president at Syracuse University, executive dean and vice provost of Ohio State University's College of Arts and Sciences, and the Harold Tanner Dean of Arts and Sciences at Cornell University.

 Early life and education

-Born in Arlington, VA and raised in Upstate New York, Ritter was the middle child and only girl in a family of five children.
-She received her bachelor's degree (with Distinction in All Subjects) from Cornell University, and her doctorate in political science from the Massachusetts Institute of Technology.
+Ritter was born in Arlington County, Virginia, and raised in Upstate New York.
+She has four siblings.
+After high school, she received her bachelor's degree with distinction from Cornell University and her Ph.D. in political science from the Massachusetts Institute of Technology.

 Career

 Ritter is a leading expert in the history of women's constitutional rights and contemporary issues concerning democracy and citizenship in American politics.
 She has taught at MIT, Princeton University, Harvard University, and the University of Texas at Austin.

 From 2009 to 2013, she was the vice provost for undergraduate education and faculty governance at the University of Texas at Austin, where she created the Course Transformation Program, promoting increased levels of student success in gateway courses through redesign efforts that incorporated active learning and educational technologies.

 In 2013, she became the first woman to serve as the Harold Tanner Dean of the College of Arts and Sciences at Cornell University, a position she held until 2018.
 While in office, she spearheaded and piloted the creation of a new one-credit advising seminar for first year students.
 She also supported the creation of the Cornell Neurotech Program, a joint initiative between the College of Arts and Sciences and College of Engineering, the goal being to develop technologies and tools to reveal the interactions between brain cells and complex neural circuits at the speed of thought.
 And, she secured philanthropic support to launch the Milstein Program from Technology and Humanity jointly with the Cornell Tech Campus.

 From 2019 to 2021, she served as the executive dean and vice provost of Ohio State University's College of Arts and Sciences.
 Here, she helped to develop and secure support for implementation of the university's new general education requirements.
 Ritter led the development of the Race, Inclusion and Social Equity (RAISE) initiative at Ohio State University to promote research to address racial and social disparities.